NHSDigital/software-engineering-quality-framework/practices/performancetesting.md

 * Try and identify clear targets for performance.
 Performance testing should be an **objective** not subjective exercise
 * Examples of possible targets might be:
-  * SLA based e.g. all pages must respond within 4 seconds
+  * SLA based, e.g. all pages must respond within 4 seconds
-  * Relative e.g. any given release must not deterioate performance by more than 5%
+  * Relative, e.g. any given release must not deteriorate performance by more than 5%
   * Weighted by interaction.
 If a user performs a particular interaction once every 3 months they are liable to be more accepting of a 8 second delay than a task which they perform many times a day.
   * Weighted by load.
 In busy periods you may be willing to have a slightly longer response time.
 * Consider how your targets may be influenced by your architecture for example if you are using a serverless "scale on demand" architecture your targets might be cost based.